CodeYourFuture/syllabus-archive/js-core-3/tv-show-dom-project/level-500.md

 1. Complete all requirements from level 400
 1. When your app starts, present a listing of all shows ("shows listing")
    1. For each show, you must display at least name, image, summary, genres, status, rating, and runtime.
-1. When a show title is clicked, your app should:
+1. When a show name is clicked, your app should:
    1. fetch and present episodes from that show (enabling episode search and selection as before)
    1. hide the "shows listing" view.
 1. Add a navigation link to enable the user to return to the "shows listing"